 Many of the colleges with the lowest acceptance rates are Ivy League institutions, including Harvard University, Princeton University, and Yale University.
 However, non-Ivy institutions such as Stanford University and the California Institute of Technology report similar or lower percentages.

-Selectivity is not limited to one athletic conference or geographic region, and families often compare outcomes when deciding whether Ivy League schools are worth it.
+Selectivity is not limited to one athletic conference or geographic region.
+Families often compare outcomes across institutions when deciding whether Ivy League schools are worth it.
 What these institutions share is strong global demand and limited freshman class size.

 How Acceptance Rates Work